-UPDATE 1-Tour operator Thomas Cook back to Tunisia after UK travel advice shifts
+UPDATE 2-Tour operator Thomas Cook back to Tunisia after UK travel advice shifts

 On the flipside, the increase in capacity in Spain is hitting margins there, and Thomas Cook said that prices were under pressure from the intense competition.

-The tour operator said that strong demand for summer bookings would continue into winter, adding that its full-year operating profit would be in-line with forecasts.
+The tour operator said it had seen strong demand for summer bookings, and that winter sales so far were also encouraging.
+It added that its full-year operating profit would be in-line with forecasts.

 Profit is expected to grow 6 percent to 326 million pounds for the financial year ended Sept.
 30 2017.